logaretm/vee-validate/docs/guide/advanced-validation.md

 </ValidationObserver>
 ```

 You will notice in your validation function that the `other` parameter is not `'confirmation'` string, but rather the confirmation field value.
-When a parmeter is marked as `isTarget`, vee-validate replaces the parameter value with the target field value.
+When a parameter is marked as `isTarget`, vee-validate replaces the parameter value with the target field value.

-Note that to make sure the providers can locate each other, they need to be wrapped by the same `ValidationObserver` component.
+To make sure the providers can locate each other, they need to be wrapped by the same `ValidationObserver` component and the target field needs to have the specified target name as its `name` or `vid` prop.

 Here is a working snippet of the last example: